ronnyml/snowplow-wiki/setup-guide/2b-setup-a-webhook/SendGrid-webhook-setup.md

 Supported platform codes can again be found in the [Snowplow Tracker Protocol] [tracker-protocol]; if not set, then the value for `platform` will default to `srv` for a server-side application.

-Before we save our SendGrid webhook we can configure what types of events Sendgrid will send to our webhook and what channels will trigger these events.
+Before we save our SendGrid webhook we can configure what types of events SendGrid will send to our webhook and what channels will trigger these events.
 Simply select the boxes that are applicable to you and SendGrid will send these events to our webhook.

 <a name="setup-redshift" />
 ## 2.2 Redshift